For more information please contact innovation [at] ogc.org (subject: OGC%20Testbed-18%20Information)

 As part of the Testbed development process, challenges put forth by sponsoring organizations are refined and mapped to a set of work items that OGC member organizations will compete to address.
 The Innovation Program team, together with the Testbed sponsors, will then select the most qualified organizations to join Testbed-18.
 In a collaborative effort, all Testbed participants, sponsors, and the OGC team work jointly on the goal to stepwise increase Technology Readiness Levels (TRL) of geospatial IT solutions, including software architecture, interface design, information and data models, as well as any related standards and specifications.

 OGC Testbeds provide a unique opportunity to explore technologies that appear disconnected at first glance.
-Combining these technologies in a single initiative and bringing several sponsors together allows us to create an interoperability environment that comes much closer to real-world situations.
-In consequence, Testbeds allow leveraging an outstanding quality of synergetic effects and address challenges that require collaboration among several sponsors and experts from member organizations.
+Combining these technologies with a single initiative and bringing several sponsors together allows us to create an interoperability environment that comes much closer to real-world situations.
+Consequently, Testbeds allow leveraging outstanding quality of synergetic effects to address challenges that require collaboration among several sponsors and experts from member organizations.

 As multi-sponsor initiatives, Testbeds benefit from synergistic effects caused by overlapping interests.
 Sponsorship for individual tasks can be shared across sponsors, which enables the Testbed to explore new technology more deeply and ensures more realistic use cases and scenarios.
 The IP team collects the sponsors' areas of interest early in the process and shares the full picture among all sponsors.
 This allows sponsors to identify common interests and leads to more efficient use of the available resources.

 Testbed-18 addresses seven main topics (Tasks) categorized under three threads, as illustrated in the figure below: